logo

 Teachers develop and implement academic lessons and evaluate the students’ progress.
 Teachers work closely with students and parents to foster the intellectual development of their students.

-Teachers must be certified though the state where they work.
+Teachers must be licensed though the state where they work.
 The minimum education for teachers is typically a bachelor’s degree in education with a student teaching experience.
 There are alternative routes to obtaining certification, especially in vocational and hard-to-fill teaching fields.

 Teacher Assistant